Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 ## The day-to-day of data management and archiving

-At CoEDL, my primary responsibility was to help facilitate the data management and subsequent archiving of materials collected by CoEDL members and affiliates from institutions such as ANU, the University of Queensland, the University of Melbourne, Western Sydney University (WSU), as well as by the broader global research communities.
+At CoEDL, my primary responsibility was to help facilitate the data management and subsequent archiving of materials collected by CoEDL members and affiliates from institutions such as ANU, The University of Queensland, The University of Melbourne, Western Sydney University (WSU), as well as by the broader global research communities.
 This involved managing a continuous flow of enquiries from new and continuing researchers, offering guidance, and overseeing the entire data management and archiving processes.
 My aim was to ensure that valuable research data was preserved and made:

 - accessible for future research
 - available to the people and communities recorded, as well as to their descendants.